Why Saying “I Love You” Is Not Enough.

 What (I love you) is valuable; of course, it is.
 But why holds the what of love aloft, enriching and deepening one's experience of themselves.

-What enriches our monologic experience of being a single human being is learning how we impact others, hearing the myriad ways our humanity sings itself into another’s.
+What enriches our monologic experience of being a single human being is learning how we impact others and hearing how our humanity sings itself into another’s.

-When we tell our friends and loved ones how they impact us and why, we open up portals inside them they never realized existed, which stretches both our worlds.
+When we tell our friends and loved ones how they impact us and why, we open up portals inside them that they never realized existed, stretching our worlds.

 Let’s begin telling those we love what they mean to us, how they’ve enriched our lives, what they’ve taught us, and how the experience of being in friendship with them makes our lives immeasurably better.

-Let’s take the time, while we’re here, to hurtle over enshrined social expectations and behave toward our loved ones how we would in a world of our own making.
+While we're here, let’s take the time to hurdle over enshrined social expectations and behave toward our loved ones as we would in a world of our own making.

 Because we already live in a world of our own making.